 Supplies for DIY Garden Posts:

-Quick-setting concrete (one 50-lb. bag for each hole; we used Quikrete Fast-Setting Concrete Mix in the red bag which is only $6 per bag and sets in just 20-40 minutes)
+- Quick-setting concrete (one 50-lb. bag for each hole; we used Quikrete Fast-Setting Concrete Mix in the red bag which is only around $6 per bag and sets in just 20-40 minutes)

-4×4 Post caps (these are the super-cute copper ones that I got from Amazon)
+- 4×4 Post caps (these are the beautiful copper ones that I got from Amazon)

-Brackets to hang baskets/lanterns/etc. (I don’t remember where we got ours, but here is a link for similar ones)
+- Brackets to hang baskets/lanterns/etc. (I don’t remember where we got ours, but here is a link for similar ones on Amazon)

-Timer for string lights (this one is amazing!
+- Timer for string lights (this timer is amazing!
 It has a sensor so that it turns on at dusk and will stay on for a set amount of time after turning on)

 Instructions for DIY Garden Posts:

 - Cut your posts to proper height if needed.
-We chose to have the top of our posts 7.5′ above the patio.
+We chose to have the top of our posts 7.5′ above the patio, and we did have to trim off a few inches to get the height we wanted.

 - Stain posts with desired stain.
 If your post caps have any unfinished wood, you will want to stain them at this point as well.